History of Finansbank

 Combining "dealing with people not numbers" approach with the support of voluntary Finans-ers ("Finansçı") all over the country, Finansbank undersigned many projects within the platform.

-Finansbank Financial Services Group includes Finans Leasing, Finans Invest, Finans Portfolio Management, Finans Factoring, Cigna Finans Retirement and Life inc., the technology firm IBTech, eFinans, and Hemenal Finansman inc. With approximately 14,500 employees sharing creativity, leadership, respect and loyalty, all values of "US", Finansbank continues to offer creative, swift and simple solutions to the financial needs of its customers.
+Finansbank Financial Services Group includes Finans Leasing, Finans Invest, Finans Portfolio Management, Finans Factoring, Cigna Finans Retirement and Life inc., the technology firm IBTech, eFinans, and Hemenal Finansman inc. Employees sharing creativity, leadership, respect and loyalty, all values of "US", Finansbank continues to offer creative, swift and simple solutions to the financial needs of its customers.

 Finansbank in Numbers

-Finansbank's profit was 162 million TL in the first quarter of 2016.
+Finansbank's profit was 553 million TL in the second quarter of 2016.